CTXz/Not-so-Tiny-Dimmer/README.md

 --- Update ---

 I have since reworked the software quite a bit.
 The ws2812 functions have been reduced to a set of 4 core functions, `ws2812_prep_tx()`, `ws2812_wait_rst()`, `ws2812_tx_byte()`, `ws2812_end_tx()`.
 With these functions I have then implemented a hardware abstraction layer in the [strip.c](src/strip.c) file, which defines various routines to control the LED strip.
 Patches have been completely reworked and are now defined in the [configuration header](src/config.h) using macros provided by the [patch_macros.h](src/patch_macros.h) header file.
 Using macros allows for very flexible patches that aren't limited to a single function or some sort of array of a specific data type.
 This made room for the easy implementation of animations.

+--- Update ---

+I think it's time to admit that this project is no longer a minimal dimmer, in fact, it has become quite the opposite and is turning into a feature bloated over-engineered ATtiny based WS2812 controller that, at least if the quarantine boredom won't end soon, will be connected, and will require connection, to the world wide web, feature the clunkiest most inaccurate and unnecessary voice control, feature incredibly water and dust sensitive touch controls and some form of AI or who knows what the future offers.

+In all seriousness, except for the fact that I've now renamed the project to Not-so-Tiny dimmer, the device can now be more accurately considered a LED strip controller.
+While I personally do take large joy in adding and using the additional flashy animations, I've taken into account that we're starting to cross the RGB hell border in the eyes of many people, and have hence made sure that the software architecture is very flexible and allows one to take full control of which features and patches to be implemented.
+Hell, if desired, the controller software can be reduced to only support simple single color light with brightness control.